umass-cs-230/230-lab-threads/README.md

 $ git clone https://github.com/umass-cs-230/230-lab-threads
 ```

-In the folder you just downloaded, you will find afolder `src`, as well as a
+In the folder you just downloaded, you will find a folder `src`, as well as a
 `Makefile`.
 In the `src` folder you are given a header file `challenge.h` and
 its associated C file `challenge.c`.
 All the work you need to do is in
 `src/challenge.c`.
 You are also given a file `main.c`, which has the `main()`